pombreda/django-th-evernote/README.rst

         'consumer_secret': 'abcdefghijklmnopqrstuvwxyz',
     }

-set sandbox to False in production and provide your consummer_key and consumer_secret you'd requested from http://dev.evernote.com/
+set sandbox to False in production and provide your consumer_key and consumer_secret you'd requested from http://dev.evernote.com/